calavera/aws-lambda-events/aws_lambda_events/README.md

 aws_lambda_events = "^0.2.0"
 ```

-Before listing this crate as a direct dependency, check to make sure your Lambda handler / runtime crate doesn't already include and export it.
-For example, [`rust-aws-lambda`](https://github.com/srijs/rust-aws-lambda) includes this as a subcrate and the types can be accessed from `aws_lambda::event`.
-There is no need to use this crate directly if you are using such a runtime, though there is nothing preventing you from doing so.

 ## Usage

 The crate itself has no AWS Lambda handler logic and instead exists to serialize